Bunker prices continue going down at the port of Saint-Petersburg, Russia

 Average price of IFO-380 HS - $215 pmt (-).

-Bunker prices at the port of Rotterdam fell by $20 on the average.
+Bunker prices at the port of Rotterdam grew by $10 on the average.

 The difference between maximum/minimum prices depends on the amount of fuel sold and its availability.